Keto Diet App - Free Download Keto Diet App - Free Download

 Instructions

-1. Preheat your cone maker to medium.
+1. Preheat your waffle cone maker to medium.
 In a bowl, place the almond flour, psyllium, vanilla powder and salt.
 In another bowl, mix the eggs, coconut milk, sweetener and melted ghee.
 Low-Carb Ice Cream Sugar Cones

 2. Add the dry ingredients into the bowl with the eggs and mix well.
 Let it sit for 5-10 minutes.
 This will help the batter thicken so it's not too runny.
 Low-Carb Ice Cream Sugar Cones

-3. Pour the batter (about 3 tablespoons per wafer) in the cone maker and close the lid.
+3. Pour the batter (about 3 tablespoons per wafer) in the waffle cone maker and close the lid.
 Cook for 3-6 minutes, or until it's lightly browned and cooked through (the time depends on the cone maker and temperature setting).
 Once ready, use a spatula and cone shaper to fold the hot wafer around it.
 Place on a plate or a chopping board and let it cool down for 1-2 minutes.

 Low-Carb Ice Cream Sugar Cones